- Good time management requires competence in four key areas.

 Most of my clients don’t intentionally disrespect their victims.
 Usually, my clients just haven’t written it on their to-do list or don’t check the list often enough.
 Or they enjoy trying to cram in so much before their appointments that they’re late.

-What has helped is for my clients to put themselves in their victims’ shoes: How would that make the client feel?
+What has helped is for my clients to put themselves in their victims’ shoes: How would that make you feel?
 Some clients have told me that their victims often say, “It’s OK, don’t worry about being late.”
 But privately, they may feel at least a little demeaned if you don’t respond to their email or you’re late.

 From a pragmatic perspective, it may also help to remember that disrespect may take a toll on one’s career and personal life.